Posts Tagged ‘1965 Belgian Grand Prix’

 British GP 1965

-Ginther again! qualified 3rd and Bucknum tenth.
-At the drop of the flag Richie simply took the lead and ran off into the distance, the little jewel of an engine never missing a beat scoring Hondas’, Goodyears’ and Ginthers’ first Grand Prix victories.
+Ginther again! qualified third and Bucknum tenth.
+At the drop of the flag Richie simply took the lead and ran off into the distance, the little jewel of an engine never missing a beat and scoring Honda’s, Goodyear’s and Ginther’s first Grand Prix victories.
+Bucknum was a strong fifth.
+Hondas fuel injection system, problematic at times was one of the reasons for the Mexican success, thriving at the higher altitude.

-And so Honda won a famous and well deserved win and would be back late in 1966 with a heavy but powerful 3 litre V12 engined car, the RA273…
+And so Honda won a famous and well deserved win and would be back late in 1966 with a heavy but powerful 3-litre V12 engined car, the RA273…

 Ginther Mexican GP 1965

-Soichiro Honda gave the following press conference speech after the Mexico win, i love the insights it provides into his thinking about how ‘racing improves the breed’.
+As an enthusiast I love those marques which have racing as part of their DNA, for that Honda have their founder to thank.
+Soichiro Honda gave the following press conference speech after the Mexico win, I love the insights it provides into his thinking about how racing improves the breed.

 He said, ‘Ever since we first decided to build cars we have worked hard and been willing to take the most difficult path.
 Now we must study the reasons why we lose, and do the same when we win, so that we can use that knowledge to improve the quality of our cars and make them safer for our customers.
-Thats our duty.
+That’s our duty.
 Once we had established our goal, we decided to choose the most difficult path to get there.
 This is why we entered the Grand Prix series.
 We will therefore not be content with this victory alone.
 We will study why we won and aggressively apply those technologies to new cars’.

 image